- Chronic pain

 Because of the long-term, unrelenting nature ...more symptoms »

 With a well integrated, multifaceted treatment plan, chronic pain can be effectively controlled and minimized.
 A good treatment plan is individualized to a person's medical history, severity of chronic pain, the specific cause, and other factors.

 Common treatments include medications and alternative therapies to address and control pain and treatments to address the specific cause of pain, ...more treatments »

 A diagnosis of the chronic pain begins with taking a thorough health history, including symptoms, and performing a physical exam.

 A diagnosis of chronic pain may be overlooked or delayed because symptoms may be mild in some people and may be easily attributed to other causes, such as aging.
-Some people with chronic pain may also delay treatment because they believe ...more misdiagnosis »
+Some people with chronic pain may also delay treatment because they believe that chronic pain is ...more misdiagnosis »

 Home medical testing related to Chronic pain:

 Alternative treatments or home remedies that have been listed in various sources as possibly beneficial for Chronic pain may include: